Menominee, Michigan: Car ferries

 Ann Arbor Railroad ran cross-Lake Michigan car ferries from Betsie Lake, Elberta, Michigan, to Menominee starting in 1894, and also connected railcar freight with the Wisconsin & Michigan Railway until 1938 or some time after.
 In January 1970 the Interstate Commerce Commission authorized the Ann Arbor Railroad to abandon this service.

-The location of the Ann Arbor carferry slip in Lighthouse Ann Arbor Park has been converted to a boat launch.
+The location of the Ann Arbor car ferry slip in Lighthouse Ann Arbor Park has been converted to a boat launch.

 Railroad

-Currently the railroad lines serving the twin cites only offer freight service as provided by the Escanaba and Lake Superior Railroad.
+Currently, the railroad lines serving the twin cities only offer freight service as provided by the Escanaba and Lake Superior Railroad.

-The Milwaukee Road railroad began passenger service to Menominee in 1903.
+The Milwaukee Road railroad began passenger service to Menominee station in 1903.
 That year they constructed a rail passenger depot, running frequent trips between Menominee and Ellis Junction (now Crivitz).
 They shared the station tracks with the Wisconsin & Michigan Railway.
-The passenger ridership dropped significantly by 1920 causing the Milwaukee Road to abandon service to the Menominee station in May 1927 and thereafter closed the station.
+The passenger ridership dropped significantly by 1920 causing the Milwaukee Road to abandon service to the Menominee station in May 1927 and after that closed the station.
 The Wisconsin and Michigan Railroad continued their freight service to 1938.

 The Chicago and Northwestern Railroad also had a freight and passenger station on 7th Street in town.
 Passenger service to the C&NW station ended on July 16, 1969.